vaibhav18matere/books/README.md

   - Law 29 of The 48 Laws of Power is: Plan All The Way To The End.
   - Having an end in mind is no guarantee that you’ll reach it, but not having an end in mind is a guarantee you won’t.

+  ### 6th JAN. => WHERE, WHO, WHAT, AND WHY

+  - Have you taken the time to get clarity about who you are and what you stand for?
+  - Or are you too busy chasing  unimportant things, mimicking the wrong influences, and following disappointing or unfulfilling or nonexistent paths?